HyezNee/3D/README.md

 ---

 🎆 v1.
-3d_project.ipynb: code for testing pretrained models. no fine-tuning.
+3d_project.ipynb: code for testing pretrained models. no fine-tuning. [convnext]

-🥔 v2. potato_soup.ipynb: code for fine-tuning pretrained models and testing.
+🥔 v2. potato_soup.ipynb: code for fine-tuning pretrained models and testing. [convnext]
 * modify `MY_DIR` in 'Get Dataset'
 * add models name, input_size, classifier_in_feature in 'Env'. **DO NOT ERASE any model's info**
 * save your best model and the result.